quasarframework/quasar-ui-qiconpicker/demo/src/markdown/iconpicker.md

 | --- | --- | --- |
 | icon | String (icon name) | Change the way the icon data is displayed |

+# Donate
+If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).

 ---
 This page created with [QMarkdown](https://quasarframework.github.io/app-extension-qmarkdown), another great Quasar App Extension.